A basic understanding of HTML can help you get more out of your WordPress.com site. This article explains how.

 If you drag the image itself to another location in the post, you might accidentally leave behind the image’s caption, or some other bits of its HTML markup.

-But if you switch to the Text editor, you can easily identify the entire block of code that constitutes a given image.
+But if you switch to the HTML editor, you can easily identify the entire block of code that constitutes a given image.
 By cutting-and-pasting that entire code block to another area of the text editor, you avoid formatting woes.

 Ready for more?
 Head on to our Advanced HTML guide to learn how to force multiple line breaks, create tables and more!